CivicActions/ssp-toolkit/docs/ssp.md

 ### CM-2 (3): Retention Of Previous Configurations

-> The organization retains [Assignment: organization-defined previous versions of baseline configurations of the information system] to support rollback.

 ##### Drupal

 Previous baseline configurations are retained in git, which implements unlimited revision control.
 Each version of the codebase is given a unique tag when it is deployed to production.
 When new features are ready for deployment to production, the new code release is given a new tag.
 This makes it possible to roll back to a previous version of the baseline configuration if needed by redeploying the older release tag.

 ### CM-3: Configuration Change Control

-> The organization:
->   a.
-Determines the types of changes to the information system that are configuration-controlled;
->   b.
-Reviews proposed configuration-controlled changes to the information system
-> and approves or disapproves such changes with explicit consideration for security impact analyses;
->   c.
-Documents configuration change decisions associated with the information
-> system;
->   d.
-Implements approved configuration-controlled changes to the information
-> system;
->   e.
-Retains records of configuration-controlled changes to the information system
-> for [Assignment: organization-defined time period];
->   f.
-Audits and reviews activities associated with configuration-controlled changes
-> to the information system; and
->   g.
-Coordinates and provides oversight for configuration change control activities
-> through [Assignment: organization-defined configuration change control element (e.g., committee, board)] that convenes [Selection (one or more): [Assignment: organization-defined frequency]; [Assignment: organization-defined configuration change conditions]].

 ##### CivicActions